jamestomasino/blog.tomasino.org/content/post/big-decisions.md

 of those tough decisions that aren't automatic.
 For instance, each of the times I get that wanderlust itching me forward to a new city, the automatic choice is harder and harder.
 Do I go to Alaska?
 Do I go to Italy, to Toronto, to India?
-What about a Ph.D.?
+What about a pH.D.?
 Is it time yet, or should I do more industry work.
 Or the more recent: Do I move back to Indiana and start teaching?